tsukhu/rwd-spa-alljs-app/README.md

 * Added support for streaming video using the HTML5 video tags
 * Added i18n support using i18n-node and i18n-node-angular
 * Added Bootstrap switch based visualization of the poll question options (Toggle Switch for radio buttons - UxD improvement)
-* Directives Added - Weather for each location `local-weather` , Bootstrap Toggle Switch for poll questions `input-switch`
+* Directives Added - Weather for each location `local-weather` , Bootstrap Toggle Switch for poll questions `input-switch` , Make bootstrap thumbnails the same size `equal-height`
 * Added Responsive Text and Buttons using media queries as well as using the Bootstrap responsive utilities for hiding and showing elements
 * Added initial configuration module in Angular JS for the settings used in the services for travelApp.
 This will later be sourced from the node config module so that there is a consistent way of maintaining the configuration.

 Tools Used
 ----------